seekdavidlee/Eklee-Azure-Functions-GraphQl/Documentation/Mutations.md

 Currently, the following repository types are supported.

 - HttpRepository
-- DocumentDbRepository (Azure CosmosDb, SQL Core)
+- DocumentDbRepository (Azure CosmosDb, SQL API)
 - InMemoryRepository

 ** More documentation is coming. **